 - Allowing revised telehealth policies for FQHCs and RHCs

 - Waiving the in-person visit requirement for initiating mental health services

-In addition to adding the codes above on a temporary basis, CMS proposes to add three service codes to the Telehealth Services List on a permanent (Category 1) basis:
+In addition to adding the codes above on a temporary basis, CMS finalized adding five service codes to the Telehealth Services List on a permanent (Category 1) basis:

 3. Additional updates